yucheng91/CIassignment2/README.md

 1.HTML
 2.CSS
 3.Bootstrap (v4.3.1)
 4.D3
 5.Google Fonts
 6.Jquery
 7.Axios

 ## Features
 The features are as of following:
-- Single input field (Can be in Index number or Pokemon name regardless of casing)
+- Single input field (Can be in Index number or Pokemon name regardless of the casing)
 - D3 chart for easy understanding for each pokemon strongest/weakest stats.
 - Damange overview to provide user with all-in-one knowleadge of how to engage the battle in best possible way.
 - Audio player with the music from first pokemon game at the bottom for user to enhance the overall experience.